Slow Cooker Pumpkin Chili (No Beans)

 Instructions

-- Cover and cook on high for 4-6 hours or low for 6-8, or until the onions are very soft and the meat is cooked through.
+- Cover and cook on high for 3-4 hours, or low for 5-6, or until the meat is very tender.

-- Uncover, add 1 additional cup pumpkin, 1 teaspoon salt, and lime juice, stirring to combine.
-Taste and add more salt or lime juice if necessary.
-Serve with scallion and cilantro if you like.
+- Uncover, and add the lime juice, stirring to combine.
+Taste and add more salt or lime juice if desired and serve with any desired toppings.

 Hi Alycia, I don’t typically add any extra broth or water, but some slow cookers cook a lot hotter so yours may have reduced down to a thicker consistency.
 Good idea to add broth and love the idea of adding carrot!